DavidArno/Arnolyzer/Arnolyzer.Analyzers/Documentation/AA1103ClassPropertiesMustBePubliclyRead_OnlyAnalyzer.md

 ## Cause

 A property that providers a getter is likely either:
-1. Violating emcapsulation by providing direct read/write access to a backing field, effectively making that field public, or
+1. Violating encapsulation by providing direct read/write access to a backing field, effectively making that field public, or
 2. Breaking the principle of least astonishment by manipulating the value provided to the setter, such that requesting the value back supplies a different value to that set.